My Travel Photography Gear | What’s in my Bag

 Mid-range lens – Tamron 28-75mm F2.8 Di III RXD

 When this lens was first released, it was sold out for several weeks worldwide due to its versatility and the quality/cost.
-It is the lens I use for my all-around photos and it is attached to my camera 70% of the time.
+It is the lens I use for my all-around photos and it used to be attached to my camera 70% of the time before having the 20-70.
 If I want a wider shot, I use the Sony 12-24mm.
 I am still amazed by the Tamron lens’ sharpness and I recommend it as a principal travel lens.
 It also works well in low light and usually, portraits have usually a decent bokeh.

 Telephoto lens – Tamron 70-300mm F/4.5-6.3 Di III RXD